Two major event venues allowing fans at sporting events

 Two major event venues are allowing visitors inside.

 Sedgwick County has signed off on two big events.
 The first at Hartman Arena on Friday.
-The second at Intrust Bank Arena on January first.
+The second at Intrust Bank Arena on January 1.

 Hartman Arena said it’s excited to kick off the first home games for the Wichita Wings.